ElijahMuessemeyer/PDF-Agent/README.md

 ## How to Run
 Clone this repository
-set up an '.env' file with your OpenAI API key run app.py file
+set up and '.env' file with your OpenAI API key run app.py file

 ## Tech Stack